-Using Global Search in BloxOne (2902)
+Using Global Search in Universal DDI (2902)

 Scenario

 You now have some network objects in your deployment, but you need to make a few changes to them.
-For instance, there is an APJ address block to name, you are moving the LATAM Branch network over to a new US-West Branch network, and the EMEA team moved a printer so that the Fixed Address MAC address you used has changed.
+For instance, there is an APJ address block to rename, you are moving the LATAM Branch network over to a new AR-BR Branch network, and the EMEA team moved a printer so that the Fixed Address MAC address you used has changed.
 Rather than drilling into sub-menus, you decide to use the Global Search feature as you want to find these objects quickly to make changes.

 Estimate Completion Time